asofyan/shorty/README.md

 ## Prerequisites

 This project requires Flask and MySQL .
 And MySQLdb python module for connection.
+For Python3, ported to pymysql.
 You can install it using the following commands .

 ```